 If a Chinese citizen picks up his phone to interact with others online or undertake a commercial transaction of any kind, chances are he is doing it through an interface provided by WeChat.
 It goes without saying that the Chinese surveillance state therefore has an easier time monitoring information.
 Indeed, in 2018, WeChat was enlisted by the Chinese government as the vessel for its electronic identification system.
 And where most Americans might recoil at such an extreme concentration of unaccountable economic and technological power in the hands of a single firm, Musk apparently sees it as a positive development that could and should be replicated in the West.
 “If you’re in China, you kind of live on WeChat,” he has commented.
 “It’s really an excellent app, and we don’t have anything like that outside of China.”

 Few have reckoned with the significance of Musk’s ambition to turn Twitter into something like Tencent.
 He may yet prove too undisciplined to pull it off; but Twitter probably has enough institutional weight, and Musk enough wealth and time, to survive multiple false starts.
-Indeed, the appointment of Yaccarino as CEO may be the stabiliser needed after nearly seven erratic months of Musk’s direct rule, while the Tucker deal is a sign that Musk is keen to keep making bold bets with Twitter, placing the platform in the novel position of being able to compete with cable news for the attention of its many millions of older viewers (who may now be enticed to join Twitter at last).
+Indeed, the appointment of Yaccarino as CEO may be the stabiliser needed after nearly seven erratic months of Musk’s direct rule, while Tucker’s migration to Twitter places the platform in the novel position of being able to compete with cable news for the attention of its many millions of older viewers (who may now be enticed to join Twitter at last).
 He is also said to be considering more big moves, such as introducing stocks and crypto trading, as well as a new dating app on the social media site.
 If successful, such initiatives would bring Twitter a few steps closer to becoming the omni-functional platform of Musk’s dreams.

 Yet even as Musk generates headlines, his ultimate goal of an everything app remains opaque.
 The lack of critical attention paid to it — relative to the rest of his overexposed public persona — is a failing among the political forces that claim to be opposed to the pernicious influence of Big Tech.
 The same conservative and libertarian Musk fanboys who oppose government domination over individual lives seem to have no problem with the thought of one’s whole existence being mediated by a single app — or with Musk’s open admiration for an innovation pioneered in a totalitarian state that many on the Right (including Tucker Carlson) claim to fear and despise.